hth313/boost41/doc/memory.rst

 ****************

 Functions related to stack and memory values are documented here.
-You may also want to consult the sections about compares and stack as they also operate on stack an memory values.
+You may also want to consult the sections about compares and the buffer stack.
 See :ref:`compare` and :ref:`stack`.

 Functions
 =========